FlaxEngine/FlaxDocs/manual/ui/controls/radial-menu.md

 > index inside RadialMenu.Children array dytets the order of the UI elements,

 ### Material Controller and Layout Controller
+Child control added to the radial menu will be automatically layout around its center.

 > [!IMPORTANT]
-> 1. Radial menu Default material, expect min of 2 children.</br>
-> 2. Radial Menu supports only `Image` controls as children. do to mouse ray being blocked by mouse capturing UI events elements,</br> This is intentional and will not be changed</br>
+> Radial Menu supports only `Image` controls as children. do to mouse ray being blocked by mouse capturing UI events elements,</br> This is intentional and will not be changed</br>
-> 3. Radial Menu creates instance of the material with can't be accessed yet (this will be changed).
+> Radial Menu creates instance of the material with can't be accessed yet (this will be changed).

 ### Sample script